static-generator/gonzalez35/README.md

 ![efaa85262c2979c0bce49d0dc643d49e](https://github.com/user-attachments/assets/5e1c700a-d7f0-442d-9aeb-cbc0e4021dd6)

 ### **Description**
-Good Day Everyone!
+*Good Day Everyone!
 I'm Jendel Pia B. Resoco from 9 - Gonzalez, in this website, you're able to learn things about me!
+Firstly, you may call me either Jia or Pia.
+I've graduated elementary with honors from La Consolacion College of Iriga city.
+I'm the kind of person who most likely wants to discover new stuff, for example; discovering new hobbies or even finding new goals in life.
+I am looking forward in creating new friends. :)*

 ### My Hobbies